QiuyiWu/MovieRecommender/content_user_profile/README.md

 - `feature_profile.feather`: this is the user profile dataset
     - User profile is constructed based on movies profiles for each specific user.
     To create a train/test set, we have to do this separately to prevent the model from seeing test data during training.
 Because the user profile is an aggregation of all the movies a user has seen so far, we should not include some movies into the training set because they have not seen them yet.
     - User profile feature array should be the same size as any movie profile feature array.
-In this case, it is a vector with size $\mathbb{R}^{1128}$
+In this case, it is a vector with size `d = 1128`
     - Columns [userId: Int, train: Array[Float], test: Array[Float]]
 - `model_sgd_regressor.joblib`: this is the `joblib` binary of the model from `sklearn`
 - `model_sgd_regressor_scores.feather`: and here contains all the training and RMSE history